georgexyz19/inkscapetutorial.org/content/posts/extension14_paths.md

 When we work on engineering drawings, the dimension tool is indispensable.
 The `Dimensions` menu under `Visualize Path` is such a tool.
 We can select several path elements or a single element and apply the extension.
-The extension will draw the auxilary lines and two dimension lines with arrow heads.
+The extension will draw the auxiliary lines and two dimension lines with arrow heads.
 However, the tool does not automatically add dimension texts along the lines.
 The figure below shows an example.